Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Normalization of the cosmic coalescence rate

-The form of $f_s$ is a consequence of a specific way of drawing masses of the components in {\tt StarTrack}.
-First mass of the primary is drawing from Salpeter distribution with $M_{min,sim}=5M_\odot$ and .$M_{max,sim}=M_{max}$ Then, the mass of the secondary is determined by mass ratio, which is taken from a flat distribution.
-Mass of the second component has to be greater than $3M_\odot$.
-Fraction of simulated stars can be express by:
+The form of $f_s$ is a consequence of the specific way of drawing masses of the components in {\tt StarTrack}.
+First, the mass of the primary is drawn from the Salpeter distribution with $M_{min,sim}=5M_\odot$ and $M_{max,sim}=M_{max}$.
+Then, the mass of the secondary is determined by the mass ratio, which is taken from a flat distribution.
+The mass of the second component has to be greater than $3M_\odot$.
+The fraction of simulated stars can be expressed by

 where $q_{min}(M)=\frac{3}{M}$.